EconTalk: Guests

 A few guests appear regularly on EconTalk to consider questions that arise in the press or in classrooms.
 Like Roberts himself, those guests making the most regular return appearances on the series are sympathetic to classical economic liberalism.
-Frequent guests include Mike Munger, an economist who teaches economics, political science, and public policy at Duke University, Don Boudreaux, an economics professor at George Mason University and a co-blogger with Roberts at Café Hayek, Arnold Kling, an economist and blogger who formerly worked for the Federal Reserve and Freddy Mac, and Richard Epstein, a lawyer who has written extensively in the field of law and economics.
+Frequent guests include Mike Munger, an economist who teaches economics, political science, and public policy at Duke University, Don Boudreaux, an economics professor at George Mason University and a co-blogger with Roberts at Café Hayek, Arnold Kling, an economist and blogger who formerly worked for the Federal Reserve and Freddie Mac, and Richard Epstein, a lawyer who has written extensively in the field of law and economics.
 Simeon Djankov, the founder of the Doing Business report, also spoke on the podcast.

 Though Roberts is markedly frank about his own libertarian biases, EconTalk has been noted for hosting civil, cogent discussions between Roberts and others with whom he vigorously disagrees.

 Roberts also hosts non-economists such as Patrick Collison, Sam Altman, Marc Andreessen and Nassim Nicholas Taleb.